Researchers were selected among 505 candidates and will receive funds for the next three years

 Vinícius Ribau Mendes, Federal University of São Paulo

 Mendes will investigate what will happen to precipitation in South America if (or when) the Atlantic meridional overturning circulation (AMOC) collapses.

 Erhard’s project is dedicated to understanding the macroscopic phenomena of microscopic models of random interaction.

 Rafael Montezuma, Federal University of Ceará

 Montezuma studies new min-max theory perspectives for the area functional, expanding geometric analysis studies in Brazil.
-The theory seeks to explore methods for controlling and classifying minimal surfaces, which can be physically visualized as soap film surface, and geometric invariant naturally obtained through variational methods, as well as their interactions with other fields of global differential geometry and general relativity.
+This theory explores methods for controlling and classifying minimal surfaces, which can be physically visualized as soap film surfaces, and geometric invariants obtained naturally through variational methods, as well as their interactions with other fields of global differential geometry and general relativity.

 Daniel Grasseschi, Federal University of Rio de Janeiro

-Grasseschi will perform single atom manipulation on two-dimensional materials, such as the pieces on a chessboard, to better understand how coordination chemistry can be exploited to control the electronic, optical, and chemical properties of these materials.
+Grasseschi will manipulate individual atoms in two-dimensional materials, such as the pieces on a chessboard, in order to better understand how coordination chemistry can be exploited to control the electronic, optical, and chemical properties of these materials.

 Below is the list of reviewers who participated in the selection process:

 Angela Sessitsch, Austrian Institute of Technology, Austria